-This document describes the methodology used to calculate the Commitment to Development Index (CDI).
-The Index comprises eight components - Development Finance, Investment, Migration, Trade, Environment, Health, Security, and Technology.
+2023 marks the 20th anniversary of the Commitment to Development Index.
+Begun in 2003, the CDI is CGD's flagship product, and is based on the latest evidence on what matters most to development, especially in policies including but also beyond "aid."
+Accordingly, the Index comprises eight components: Development Finance, Investment, Migration, Trade, Environment, Health, Security, and Technology.
 Each component is underpinned by a series of indicators of policy effectiveness in these areas, which are standardised and weighted according to their importance in development.

-The CDI aims to provide comparable information to policymakers on how their countries' policies can accelerate development.
-It provides a comparable quantitative measure of effort in policies that support or inhibit development, especially in areas beyond "aid."
+The CDI uses quantitative measures in each of these components to allow policymakers to assess and compare their relative effort in policies that support or inhibit development, and especially the poorest countries.

-This methodology of the CDI should enable users to understand how the Index is calculated and can be used alongside the workbooks, which make the calculations publicly available.

-After a fuller description of the Index, including an explanation of some of the overarching principles it uses, this document describes why each component is important to development, then sets out how that component is calculated.
+This methodology paper enables users to understand how the Index is calculated and can be used alongside the workbooks and full CDI model, which make the calculations publicly available.
+The paper begins by providing a fuller description of the structure and approach taken by the CDI, including an explanation of some of its underlying principles.
+We then provide background on the Index's conceptual evolution as well as the latest developments and changes made for the 2023 edition.
+Finally, this paper describes why each of the eight components is important for development, and sets out how that component is calculated.

-The Commitment to Development Index
+Aim of the Commitment to Development Index